 The loss of consumer contact with a local butcher whom they know and trust is one of the most damaging aspects of the rise of factory farms.
-The “butchers” of today are really not even butchers — they are simply specialty grocery workers who receive prepackaged and precut portions of meat off a delivery truck and arrange them in a desirable manner in the meat cooler section of the store.
+The “butchers” of today are really not even butchers.
+They are simply specialty grocery workers who receive prepackaged and precut portions of meat off a delivery truck and arrange them in a desirable manner in the meat cooler section of the store.

-Massive, USDA approved slaughterhouses have put an end to all that with the processing of animals located as far away from the consumer as possible so that the horrific practices of factory farming of animals can be kept hidden.
+Massive, USDA approved slaughterhouses have put an end to this time-honored, local profession.
+Moving the processing of animals as far away from the consumer as possible keeps the horrific practices of factory farming hidden from the public.

 In addition, John’s meats have never been frozen.
-This is a big deal as large food chains typically freeze/thaw their beef cuts at least a couple of times before the consumer buys it.
+This is a big deal as large food chains typically freeze/thaw their meat cuts.
+This can happen at least a couple of times before the consumer buys it.

 I also love the fact that I am supporting a small, local business that has served my semi-rural community for many decades.

-If you live anywhere near the old time and very quaint downtown of Lutz FL, be sure to check out John’s Butcher Shop as a much healthier alternative to supermarket meat counters.
-The prices are also much better than a Fresh Market type of grocery and the quality of the meat is just as good.
+If you live anywhere near the old-time and very quaint downtown of Lutz, be sure to check out John’s Butcher Shop.
+It is a much healthier alternative to supermarket meat counters and even Whole Foods.

 The prices are also more competitive and the quality of the meat just as good or better.